 Action – AL will add this to the DP policy.
 Given the relative simply nature of the content, containment within the DP document is appropriate.

-Leaflet distribution – Al added that we have a box of 600 leaflets.
+Leaflet distribution – AL added that we have a box of 600 leaflets.
 He has volunteered to hand deliver some of these, so we can gauge reaction.
 This supply relates to approximately 1 in 7 properties and will be delivered in this ratio.
 Housing Policy – some issues to consider.
 DE handed his paper out at the end of the meeting.
 As time had run out we will consider this further at the next WG meeting.

 DATE AND TIME OF THE NEXT MEETING.